-Effective April 20, 2012, the Company entered into a transaction with Fuji Electric Power Corporation (Fuji) whereby Fuji will invest into HRII at specified amounts and dates ranging between June 2012 and October 2012, which will be used by HRII as a source of funding for resource verification purposes.
-In exchange, Fuji will become a Class A Preferred Member of HRII and will receive Class A Preferred Units entitled to certain interest and principal repayments, plus the execution of a memorandum of understanding between the parties for the purchase of a Fuji steam turbine.
-Contingent upon other provisions, which provide for the optional rights to EnergySource (the Class A Member) to purchase the Class A Preferred Units from Fuji at any time subject to prepayment premium, or which obligate HRII to repurchase the Class A Preferred Units from Fuji prior to the close of the construction financing, the Class A Preferred Units are mandatorily redeemable by HRII on the fifth anniversary of the date on which the last capital contribution is made by Fuji under its investment commitment.
-Fuji will receive preferred quarterly interest payments, compounded annually on its aggregate unreturned capital contributions.
+Effective April 20, 2012, the Company entered into a transaction with Fuji Electric Power Corporation (Fuji) whereby Fuji invested into HRII at specified amounts and dates ranging between June 2012 and October 2012 (Fuji Investment), which will be used by HRII as a source of funding for resource verification purposes.
+In exchange, Fuji became a Class A Preferred Member of HRII and received Class A Preferred Units entitled to certain interest and principal repayments.
+The Class A Preferred Units from Fuji prior to the close of the HRPII construction financing, the Class A Preferred Units are mandatorily redeemable by HRII at their face value on the fifth anniversary of the date on which the last capital contribution is made by Fuji under its investment commitment (November 26, 2017).
+This redemption is contingent upon other provisions, which provide for the optional rights to EnergySource (the Class A Member) to purchase the Class A Preferred Units from Fuji at any time subject to prepayment premium, or which obligate HRII to repurchase the Class A Preferred Units from Fuji prior to the close of the HRPII construction financing.
+The Company accounts for the Class A Preferred Units as a liability in accordance with ASC 480-10-25 as they are (i) mandatorily redeemable by the company (ii) redemption is outside the control of the company and (iii) the redemption price is determinable.
+Accordingly, certain costs incurred in securing the investment have been classified as Deferred Financing costs within the statement of financial position and the quarterly payments are classified as interest expense.
+Fuji receives preferred quarterly payments compounded annually on its aggregate unreturned capital contributions.
+During the year ended December 31, 2012, the Company paid Fuji \$200,000 in interest under this agreement.